Sanjay-R/gocalculator/README.md

 - Subtraction
 - Multiplication
 - Division
+- Summation of all values in an array

 The OpenAPI specification found in the [api](/api/api-spec.yaml) directory of this project describes the requirements for the API.